MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 1. Click the **Get Detached Elements** (![The Get Detached Elements icon.](images/get-detached-elements-icon-light-mode.png)) icon.

 When you select **Collect garbage**, the browser runs garbage collection.
 When you select **Get Detached Elements**, the **Detached Elements** tool displays all detached elements that cannot be garbage collected.
-These detached elements may be memory leaks if they are not going to be reused by the application.
+These detached elements may be memory leaks if they aren't going to be reused by the application.

 <!-- ====================================================================== -->